ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 The tracking is done inside the Flex API methods defined for store and delete (i.e. `store`, `put_store`, `post_store`, `delete` and `remove`).

-If your indices may get modified by some custom method, by other applications or by some elasticsearch river (none of which uses the above methods), the changes during the reindexing will not be traacked, hence will not be mirrored to the new index/indices.
+If your indices may get modified by some custom method, by other applications or by some elasticsearch river (none of which uses the above methods), the changes during the reindexing will not be tracked, hence will not be mirrored to the new index/indices.
 In that case, you must explicitly keep track of the changes by using the `track_change` or the `track_external_change` methods.
 Pease, take a look at the code and if you need some assistance, send me an email.

-### Transform Block
+### Migration Block

 The methods accept also an optional block, which will be used to eventually transform the documents passed.